coral-xyz/xnft/docs/instructions/delete-xnft.md

 [Source Code](https://github.com/coral-xyz/xnft/blob/master/programs/xnft/src/instructions/delete_xnft.rs)

-This allows the authority to delete the xNFT program account, and optionally burn the underlying NFT as well.
+This allows the authority to delete the xNFT program account and burn the underlying NFT as well if the xNFT is `Kind::App`.

 ## Additional Constraints